Expertium/expertium.github.io/Algorithm.md

 ## Changes in FSRS-5

-In FSRS-5, the formula for initial D was changed.
+1) The formula for initial D was changed.

 ![CodeCogsEqn (3)](https://github.com/user-attachments/assets/09a02eb1-d2da-4faa-aacd-4c905556889d)

 Again=1, Hard=2, Good=3, Easy=4.
 This formula provides a *slightly* better fit.

-"Mean reversion" now reverses the difficulty to that of D0(4), rather than D0(3).
+2) "Mean reversion" now reverses the difficulty to that of D0(4), rather than D0(3).

-FSRS-5 also updates D and S after same-day reviews, which previously were unused.
+3) FSRS-5 updates D and S after same-day reviews, which previously were unused.
 Difficulty is updated using the same formula that I described in the previous section.
 S is updated using the following formula.

 ![CodeCogsEqn (2)](https://github.com/user-attachments/assets/fde251b9-70b4-4207-813f-3fe3874c2887)

 In Anki, FSRS cannot get access to the real interval lengths of same-day reviews, so it has to rely solely on grades. w17 and w18 are two new parameters.

+4) Previously, the first 4 parameters - values of initial stability - were optimized without using gradient descent, using a curve-fitting method that is specific to spaced repetition.
+After that, they remained "frozen".
+Now, after they are calculated, they can be adjusted by gradient descent, just like the other parameters.
+This results in a slightly better fit, though the reason why is unknown.
+It's possible that FSRS is changing them to compensate for an inaccuracy somewhere else.

 ## Optimization aka training